 Considering the cheap cost, you may want to buy a spare because you can replace it at a moment’s notice.
 When the pressure reaches a dangerous level, the safety valve acts as the canary in the coal mine.
 This blows out before it explodes.
 The safety valve attempts to bring the pressure back down to a normal level.

 Never use a damaged valve because it doesn’t provide the same level of protection.
-You may experience similar problems as before like the valve leaking, or the valve shuts down altogether.
+You may experience similar problems as before like the valve leaking, or the valve shutting down altogether.
 Both scenarios put you in a dangerous situation.

 When Should I Replace My Safety Valve?

 The safety valve leaking poses a danger at the first sign of damage.
-With that in mind, a leak only gives you one example of what can happen with them.
+With that in mind, a leak only gives you one example of what can happen to them.
 You should replace the safety valve whenever it becomes cracked or brittle.
 As soon as you see the damage, replace it.

 Inspect the safety valve for signs of wear before each use.
 Another reason that manufacturers say to only fill the pressure cooker two-thirds full is that it ensures that the food doesn’t block the safety valve.
 The pressure cooker will build a dangerous level of pressure if that happens.